Scicrop/MftReader/README.md

 ![alt text](https://github.com/Scicrop/MftReader/blob/master/dist/mftreader-capture.png?raw=true "MftReader ScreenShot")

-- Open a Command Prompt as Administrator:
+- Open a Command Prompt as Administrator and type `MftReader.exe` then press `enter`
-- `MftReader.exe C c:/temp .shp`
-  1. Executable `MftReader.exe`
-  2. Volume to be scanned `C`.
+- Fill the configuration file `MftReader.exe.config` with the following parameters:
+  1. search_volume: Example: `C`.
 Must be JUST a NTFS volume/drive letter WITHOUT ':', like C, D, F, G, etc. The current user must have administration rights over this volume.
-  3. Folder where the .json result will be stored `c:/temp`.
+  2. report_folder: Folder where the .json result will be stored `c:/temp`.
 Must be a valid folder, and the current user must have write access in it.
 The valid slash must be / and NOT \\.
-  4. File extension to be scanned `.shp`.
+  3. search_extensions: File extensions to be scanned `.shp`.
 Is the representation of a file extension, like .txt, .pdf, .doc, etc, WITH dot (.)
 WITHOUT asterisk (*).

 ```xml
         <MftReader.Properties.Settings>